ysthakur/CMSC417-Notes/content/OSI layers/Network layer/Routing/Link State Routing.md

 	- Necessary because node would send out multiple packets, you need to know which one is the latest
 4. A Time-To-Live (TTL) for this packet
 	- To make sure old information is eventually removed from the network
-	- Initially, this used time, but now it's **hop count** instead
+	- Also uses hop count (but doesn't replace time-to-live, that's crucial for deleting outdated information)
-	- Currently, IP uses 64 as default value
+	- Currently, IP uses 64 hops as default value (==for what? hops? seconds?==)

 One link state routing protocol (implementation?) is [Open Shortest Path First (OSPF)](OSI%20layers/Network%20Layer/Routing/OSPF.md)